ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 The frontend uses React 18+ with TypeScript, Vite for building, and Wouter for routing.
 It features a design system based on shadcn/ui and Radix UI, styled with Tailwind CSS for dark/light mode theming.
 The application is designed as a mobile-first Progressive Web App (PWA) with extensive mobile and touch optimizations for both Android and iOS.
 State management primarily uses TanStack Query for server state, avoiding a global state library.
 UI/UX is inspired by premium dating apps, prioritizing a professional, clean aesthetic with a rose accent color and Inter typography.

+**Marketing Landing Page**: The home route ("/") displays a comprehensive marketing page describing The Executive Society, featuring sections for hero content, about, features, how it works, pricing tiers, FAQ, and download CTAs.
+This page directs users to "/landing" to begin app registration.
+The marketing page is designed to attract and educate potential users before they enter the application flow.

 ### Backend Architecture

 The backend is built with Express.js and TypeScript, designed with a RESTful API structure.
 It currently uses an in-memory storage abstraction (`MemStorage`) but is configured to migrate to PostgreSQL using Drizzle ORM.
 The Drizzle schema defines a comprehensive user model, including identity, verification status, assessment results, legal agreement details with digital signatures, and subscription information.
 Zod is used for request/response schema validation.